-5. Criteria to be considered
+6. Criteria to be considered

-- 5.1.
-In determining whether to grant a request for Settlement discussions and/or in considering the substance of any proposals for Settlement by a licensee, the Chief Executive and the SC respectively will take into account, in addition to the factors set out in the Enforcement Manual when considering the imposition of administrative sanction(s), the following factors: - a) the nature, seriousness and impact of the conduct or suspected contravention that is the subject of the proposed Settlement; - b) whether the contravention is ongoing; - c) the role played by the licensee in the conduct and/or suspected contravention that is the subject of the proposed Settlement; - d) whether Settlement will achieve an effective outcome for those (such as consumers or investors) who have been adversely affected by the conduct and/or suspected contravention by the subject of the proposed Settlement; - e) whether the licensee will comply with the terms of the Settlement Agreement; - f) the disciplinary record and compliance history of the licensee; - g) the prospects of a swift and appropriate resolution of the matter; and - h) whether the proposed terms of Settlement delivers credible deterrence. - 5.2 The above factors are not exhaustive as there may be other relevant factors which the Chief Executive and the SC may take into account.
-Furthermore, not all factors will be relevant to a particular case.
+- 6.1.
+In determining whether to accede to a request for settlement discussions and/or in considering the substance of any proposals for settlement by a licensee, the Chief Executive and the Settlement Committee, respectively, take into account the following factors, in addition to the factors set out in the Enforcement Manual when considering the imposition of administrative sanction(s): - a) the nature, seriousness and impact of the conduct or suspected contravention that is the subject of the proposed settlement; - b) whether the contravention is ongoing; - c) the role played by the licensee in the conduct and/or suspected contravention that is the subject of the proposed settlement; - d) whether settlement will achieve an effective outcome for those (such as consumers or investors) who have been adversely affected by the conduct and/or suspected contravention by the subject of the proposed settlement; - e) whether the licensee will comply with the terms of the Settlement Agreement; - f) the disciplinary record and compliance history of the licensee; - g) the prospects of a swift and appropriate resolution of the matter; and - h) whether the proposed terms of settlement delivers credible deterrence.

-6. The Settlement Agreement

-6.1.
-Where Settlement is reached and has been approved by the Board of the Commission, the terms of the Settlement will be formalised in a signed Settlement Agreement ("Agreement").

 6.2.
+The above factors are not exhaustive as there may be other relevant factors which the Chief Executive and the Settlement Committee may take into account.

+7. The Settlement Agreement

+7.1.
+Where settlement is reached, the terms of the Settlement will be formalised in a signed Settlement Agreement ("Agreement").

+7.2.
 The Agreement will set out:

-- a) the relevant facts pertaining to the case; - b) the wrongdoing and/ or non-compliance admitted by the licensee; - the acceptance of responsibility for the wrongdoing and/or noncompliance; - d) the nature, quantum and/or duration of any agreed sanction and/or any remedial steps which the licensee has agreed to take (as the case may be); - that the licensee has read and understood the Agreement and by signing the Agreement, the licensee agrees to be bound by the terms of the Agreement; - that the licensee has signed the Agreement voluntarily and without duress or coercion; - g) that the licensee waives his right to appeal and contest any term of the Agreement; and - h) that the licensee certifies as to the completeness and accuracy of information that the licensee has provided to the Commission in connection with the matter.
+- a) the relevant facts pertaining to the case; - b) the wrongdoing and/ or non-compliance admitted by the licensee; - the acceptance of responsibility for the wrongdoing and/or noncompliance; - the nature, quantum and/or duration of any agreed sanction and/or any remedial steps which the licensee has agreed to take (as the case may be); - e) that the licensee has read and understood the Agreement and by signing the Agreement, the licensee agrees to be bound by the terms of the Agreement; - that the licensee has signed the Agreement voluntarily and without duress or coercion; - g) that the licensee waives his right to appeal and his right to contest any term of the Agreement; and - h) that the licensee certifies as to the completeness and accuracy of information that the licensee has provided to the Commission in connection with the matter.
 Further, that the licensee acknowledges that the Commission has relied upon, among other things, the completeness of the information provided by the licensee.

-- 6.3.
-The outcome reached following Settlement discussions will form part of the regulatory history of the licensee and may be taken into account in any subsequent regulatory decisions that are made concerning the licensee. - 6.4.
-A decision reached following Settlement discussions will not be regarded as a binding precedent for other matters that are being considered for Settlement.
-However such outcomes may be treated as persuasive.
+- 7.3.
+The outcome reached following settlement discussions will form part of the regulatory history of the licensee and may be taken into account in any subsequent regulatory decisions2 that are made concerning the licensee. - 7.4.
+A decision reached following settlement discussions will not be regarded as a binding precedent for other matters that are being considered for settlement.
+However, such outcomes may be treated as persuasive.

-7. Termination
+8. Termination